Jibreltech/osticket-prereqs/README.md

 Afterwards continue setting up osTicket in the browser by clicking continue.
-Then  name  helpdesk  Admin User account.
+Then name the helpdesk and Admin User account.
 Use the sample image above as a reference for filling in these details.